thepranab/materials-for-max-qe2021-online-school/Day-9/exercise1.CPU-setup/README.md

 ------------------------------------------------------------------------

-Download the last release, extract it and rename it with the commands below:
+Download the last release of QE, extract it and rename it with the commands below:

 ~~~~~{.bash}
 cd exercise1.CPU-setup/